qvandenberg/CBOE_orderbook/Readme.md

 `\applications - main programs`
 `\build/bin - executables`
-`\src - implementation (.cpp) and header (.hpp) files` `\test - testing scripts`
+`\src - implementation (.cpp) files
+`\include` - header (.hpp) files`

 ## Compilation procedure
-Manually, follow below steps. (put this in .sh file) Create and navigate to the root build folder:

-`mkdir build; cd build`

-Execute cmake commands:

-`cmake .. -G <Generator>`

-For `<Generator>`, select a suitable CMake generator for your system (e.g. Xcode, Ninja, Unix Makefiles, etc.).
-For a complete list and further options see:
-Navigate to the root folder and compile:

-`cd ..; cmake --make build`
+Modify the build.sh file to add the appropriate CMake generator.
+I chose "Unix Makefiles" as I work on OS X. On a Linux system, it is most likely "Ninja".

+## Execution of main program
-Execute main for running the main program:
+Execute main script for running the main program (`applications/main.cpp`):

 `./build/bin/main`

-Run tests:

-`./main_test`
+The terminal output should be:
+OIH   	5000
+SPY   	2000
+DRYS  	1209
+ZVZZT 	577
+AAPL  	495
+PTR   	400
+UYG   	400
+FXP   	320
+DIA   	229
+BAC   	210

 Additional executables can be created in the `/applications` folder.
 Please remember to then update the `/applications/CMakeLists.txt`